Here are five short-term goals with longstanding benefits that any business can put in place today.

 Open an online store

 According to a report by eMarketer, Australia’s total online sales are expected to reach over $32 billion in 2017.
 That’s a huge market your business could be tapping into.
 An online store isn’t for every business, but if your competitors are online and it’s becoming industry standard, it’s time to make the move from bricks to clicks.
-Neto can help with this growth to online channels, including an online store or a cloud-based point of sale.
+An e-commerce platform can help with this growth to online channels, including an online store or a cloud-based point of sale.

 Focus on a marketing activity